dominikwilkowski/bronzies/README.md

 ### MAC
 2. Download [NodeJS](http://nodejs.org/) and install on your computer.
-2. Run `sudo npm install npm -g` to update to the newest NPM version.
+2. Run `npm install npm -g` to update to the newest NPM version.
-2. Run `sudo npm install -g grunt-cli` to install grunt globally (You might need to install the xCode command line tools)
+2. Run `npm install -g grunt-cli` to install grunt globally (You might need to install the xCode command line tools)

 ### PC
 3. Download [NodeJS](http://nodejs.org/) and install on your computer.